 Before bringing any type of parrot into your life, you should consider how well you handle noise.
 If you prefer silence, these birds are not for you.
 Cockatiels are considered one of the more quiet birds, but that doesn’t mean you’ll be able to enjoy 24/7 silence if you have one!

-Male cockatiels are generally the more vocal ones and might spend part of their time whistling to you, their toys or their partner.
+Male cockatiels are generally the more vocal ones and might spend part of their time whistling to you, their toys, or their partner.
 That doesn’t mean you can expect a female to be entirely quiet, though.
 They still produce the typical high ‘eep eep’ flock call.

 It’s entirely normal for a cockatiel to scream when it’s discontented about something, and you might not always be able to figure out what it is.
 Sometimes it’s just noise for the sake of noise.

 Consider checking out a video on cockatiel sounds and thinking about whether you can stand to hear these noises for much of the day.
+You can also find more information in the full article on cockatiel sound level.

 Let’s get to the fun part!
 Aside from all those normal cockatiel eeps, chirps, warbles and other noises, these birds can also learn to imitate human speech.